Jelterminator/Shifu/docs/ARCHITECTURE.md

 ### 2.1 Technical Stack

-Harmonious Day can run 100% offline using a React Native foundation enhanced with lightweight transformer models and a local-first storage system.
+Shifu can run 100% offline using a React Native foundation enhanced with lightweight transformer models and a local-first storage system.
 Its technical stack blends AI runtimes, background automation, and encrypted persistence to deliver a fast, private, and offline-ready personal planning experience.